lazzaric92/js-carousels/README.md

 ## Slider
 A classic slider.
 Click the buttons or the dots to change the slide.
+Automatic scroll that stop when in hover on the slide or the buttons.

 ## Conveyor belt
 A bit retro but still cool.
 You just need HTML and CSS, unless you want to create the elements via JavaScript.